kohlhofer/Crossings/chapters/chapter-10.md

 The river moves, slow and indifferent, carrying branches, leaves, the debris of the day.
 A bottle bobs past, then a piece of wood worn smooth by water.
 All of it flows downstream, toward the sea, part of the river's endless cargo.

 The air cools, carrying the scent of mud and growing things.
+The smell of wood smoke drifts from the town's chimneys, mixing with the earthy dampness of the riverside.
 Fireflies begin to blink in the grass, their lights scattered like fallen stars.
 A dog barks somewhere in the town, then falls silent.
+The wind picks up, rustling the dry leaves that cling to the cottonwood trees.

 He stands, brushes dirt from his pants, listens to the hush that settles over the water.
 The dock creaks beneath his feet, old wood adjusting to the evening temperature.
 He checks the fishing line one more time—still empty, hook clean and waiting.